 Where: 10901 Old Cutler Rd, Coral Gables, FL 33156

 Another one of Miami’s countless idyllic spots is Pinecrest Gardens, a park listed on the National Register of Historic Places that’s bursting with wildlife.
 Wind down its tranquil paths through botanical beauty that includes native forested wetland, tropical hardwood hammock, twisted rock formations, and cypress slough.
-It’s perfect for kids too, as there’s a petting zoo, puppet shows, and a playground with giant animal-shaped structures that have recently been added.
+It’s perfect for kids too, as there’s a petting zoo, puppet shows, and a playground with giant animal-shaped structures.

 Where: 11000 SW 57th Ave, Pinecrest, FL 33156